The 2014 winners will be revealed on October 30th. In 2014, the competition received over 1,200 entries from more than 79 countries around the world.

 HSC Core Facilities-Cell Imaging Core,

-University of Utah School of Medicine Salt Lake City, Utah, USA "Rising Sun"
+University of Utah School of Medicine Salt Lake City, Utah, USA "Rising

 (Cultured embryonic chicken dorsal root ganglia neuron explant) Confocal 40X